Transcript Request Process

 - Must request a PIN # well in advance of completing FAFSA and signing electronically

 - Must be renewed each academic year

 - There are scam sites that require payment to fill out FAFSA…..DO NOT DO THIS!
 FAFSA is free.
-Official site is www.fafsa.ed.gov
+The official site is www.fafsa.ed.gov

 - If you complete FAFSA you are automatically registered for HOPE